 Anxiety about the future is at all-time high.
 We are uncertain of our ability to regain control of the massive systems we have created.
 This uncertainty grows; the more we know, the more we realize how much we don’t.

 A lot of the current anxiety has to do with the The Anthropocene, or the current epoch in geologic time where humans have made a significant impact on the ecology of Earth.
-We have dealt irreversible, or at least extreme, damage to the landscape, and thrown it out of whack, affecting populations disproportionately around the globe. how do we deal with a challenges of this scale?
+We have dealt irreversible, or at least extreme, damage to the landscape, and thrown it out of whack, affecting populations disproportionately around the globe.
+How do we deal with a challenge of this magnitude?

-I don’t have concrete action plan to address this but I believe developing models to deal with problems is effective.
-The first step is a paradigmatic model, rather than a scientific one.
+I believe developing models to deal with problems is an small, effective component in a larger solution.
+The first step is to develop a paradigmatic model, rather than a scientific one.
 How do we even begin to think about something as massive as climate change?
 Philosopher Timothy Morton calls the large force of climate change a “hyperobject”.
 A hyperobject is something that cannot be touched, but we nevertheless feel the effects of.
 Other hyperobjects are race, class, gender.
 The future is a hypoerobject, too.

 In this vein I think donning our metaphorical hats to begin to understand the hyperobject of the future will be helpful.